Though we tend to focus in three specific arenas, we are not exclusive to them.

-FinTech is technology working hand-in-hand with financial services, creating tools and services to delight customers in a cost efficient way.
-These services are being driven by millennials, or those who have grown up in a world that’s digitally connected 24/7.
+FinTech is technology working hand-in-hand with financial services, creating services and tools to delight customers in a cost-efficient way.
+These services are being driven by millennials, or those who have grown up in a world that is digitally connected 24/7.
 Their behaviour is linked to the rise of FinTech, and the emergence of new a new generation of startups is taking aim at the heart of the industry — and a pot of revenues that Goldman Sachs estimates is worth $4.7 trillion.

 The passing Obamacare in 2010 flipped the business model of health insurance on its head and revamped how the government pays health care providers for services rendered.
 These reforms fundamentally changed the incentives behind how healthcare is delivered.